 – Data sharing protocol (at national and local level) for identifying school-age children;

-– Shortened curricula that will enable both the newly enrolled children and the school returnees to join their respective grades; and
+– Adjusted curricula that will enable both the newly enrolled children and the school returnees to join their respective grades; and

-– A procedure for free of charge nostrification of school completion documents obtained abroad for socially vulnerable children, in order to support them to continue their education.
+– Lowering the charges for validation of foreign studies and degrees for students coming from socially disadvantaged backgrounds, in order to support them to continue their education.

 2. Schools and municipalities support effectively the enrolment and retention of the out-of-school children